swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 - Declarations whose names cannot be described statically, for example because they are derived from other inputs: `arbitrary`.

 * Declarations that have the same base name as the declaration to which the macro is attached, and are therefore overloaded with it: `overloaded`.
-* Declarations whose name is formed by adding a prefix to the name of the declaration to which the macro is attached: `prefixed("_")`.
+* Declarations whose name is formed by adding a prefix to the name of the declaration to which the macro is attached: `prefixed(_)`.
 As a special consideration, `$` is permissible as a prefix, allowing macros to produce names with a leading `$` that are derived from the name of the declaration to which the macro is attached.
 This carve-out enables macros that behavior similarly to property wrappers that introduce a projected value.
-* Declarations whose name is formed by adding a suffix to the name of the declaration to which the macro is attached: `suffixed("_docinfo")`.
+* Declarations whose name is formed by adding a suffix to the name of the declaration to which the macro is attached: `suffixed(_docinfo)`.

 A  macro can only introduce new declarations whose names are covered by the kinds provided, or have their names generated via `MacroExpansionContext.createUniqueName`.
 This ensures that, in most cases (where `arbitrary` is not specified), the Swift compiler and related tools can reason about the set of names that will be introduced by a given use of a macro without having to expand the macro, which can reduce the compile-time cost of macros and improve incremental builds.
+For example, when the compiler performs name lookup for a name `_x`, it can avoid expanding any macros that are unable to produce a declaration named `_x`.
+Macros that can produce arbitrary names must always be expanded, as would a macro with `prefixed(_)` that is attached to a declaration named `x`.

 The macro is not required to provide a declaration for every name it describes: for example, `OptionSetMembers` will state that it produces a declaration named `rawValue`, but the implementation may opt not to do so if it sees that such a property already exists.

 ### Visibility of names used and introduced by macros